mqAncientHistory/cityOfRome/_posts/TPSacrifice.md

 [@Richardson: 124-6].
 He claims that the rectangular structure protruding from the back of the theatre on the plan is in fact a street (*fig. 6*), and that the temple was instead of modest architecture, harmonious with the rest of the *cavea* [@Richardson: 124-6].
+Gagliardo and Packer, who led excavations of the Theatre in 2002 and 2003, critique Richardson, arguing that there is indeed archaeological evidence for its existence [@GagliardoPacker: 115].
 This disagreement in modern scholarship illustrates the need for caution when using modern reconstructions.

 The Curia
 =========